-- d.
-In February 2022, up to 20% of the 2021-22 allocation (£139,188), upon satisfactory receipt of a report by 29 January 2022 detailing the delivery of the programme at Christmas 2021, along with a final report for the whole 2021 programme and a certificate of expenditure/statement of grant usage.
-The grant underspend is subject to claw-back. - 1.10 The primary focus of the DfE HAF programme will be on school-aged children. eligible for benefits-related free school meals, and LAs must ensure that the offer of free holiday club provision is available for all children eligible for free school meals in their Local Authority area.
+- 1.10 The primary focus of the DfE HAF programme will be on school-aged children eligible for benefits-related free school meals, and LAs must ensure that the offer of free holiday club provision is available for all children eligible for free school meals in their Local Authority area.
 This does not mean they are all required to attend as the provision is voluntary.
 There is also some flexibility relating to other children and families with need.
 NELC's programme is required to demonstrate that we are offering the programme comprehensively across the full geographical area, and fully meeting demand from free school meal eligible children in the authority.
-If these requirements are in place, the Council can seek approval from the DfE to use up to 15% of the programme funding to provide free or subsidised holiday club places for children who are not in receipt of benefits-related free school meals but who are considered by the local authority as vulnerable or in need of this provision.
+If these requirements are in place, the Council can use up to 15% of the programme funding to provide free or subsidised holiday club places for children who are not in receipt of benefitsrelated free school meals but who are considered by the local authority as vulnerable or in need of this provision.
 For example, this may include children assessed as being in need, looked-after children, children with an EHC plan, children assessed as otherwise vulnerable, or children living in areas of high deprivation. - 1.11 In accordance with the programme criteria, a HAF co-ordination team has been established.
-The team will be located within Children's Services, and this will ensure strong linkage to wider family support, schools, children's centres, youth services and children's social care, and will enable clear strategic direction from officers who have experience in the delivery of holiday activity programmes. - 1.12 As the country was still under a high level of restrictions at Easter due to Covid-19, face-to-face HAF programme delivery was not possible.
-As such, disadvantaged families were supported with supermarket food vouchers worth £30 for each child receiving benefits-related free school meals, and this was funded by the Covid Winter Grant Scheme (now known as the Local Covid Support Grant).
-Plans are developing to ensure we have a cohesive network in place via schools and other partner organisations to distribute food hampers and activity packs to targeted children in case further local or national restrictions disrupt the HAF programme during the summer and Christmas holiday periods.
-This will sit alongside any future distribution of FSM vouchers to eligible families that are provided through the Local Covid Support Grant. - 1.13 A stakeholder engagement event was held on 2nd March which engaged over 60 education settings across the authority.
-The briefing provided an overview of the HAF programme and particularly focused partners' attention on planning for the summer holidays.
+The team will be located within Children's Services, and this will ensure strong linkage to wider family support, schools, children's centres, youth services and children's social care, and will enable clear strategic direction from officers who have experience in the delivery of holiday activity programmes. - 1.12 Due to the Covid-19 pandemic, plans are developing to ensure we have a cohesive network in place via schools and other partner organisations to distribute food hampers and activity packs to targeted children in case further local or national restrictions disrupt the HAF programme during the 2022/23 programme.
+This will sit alongside any future distribution of Free School Meal vouchers to eligible families that are provided through the Household Support Grant. - 1.13 Stakeholder engagement events are planned across January to June 2022, and will seek to engage over 80 schools, colleges and other providers across the authority.
+These briefings will provide an overview of the HAF programme, feedback from providers of the programme in 2021, and particularly focus partners' attention on planning for the summer holidays. - 1.14 It is hoped that the 2022/23 programme will be free from Covid restrictions.
+This will enable the authority-wide network to open up facilities, and deliver events and activities face-to-face with a mix of the following: - activities provided through our libraries, parks and open spaces, museums, visitor attraction centres, leisure centres and swimming pools; - clubs strategically placed on school sites could be opened up in partnership with local organisations such as our professional sports clubs to deliver summer camps;

-- 1.14 It is hoped that, by the time we reach the summer holiday period, the delivery environment will be very different and this will enable the authoritywide network to open up facilities, and deliver events and activities face-toface with a mix of the following: - activities provided through our libraries, parks and open spaces, museums, visitor attraction centres, leisure centres and swimming pools; - clubs strategically placed on school sites could be opened up in partnership with local organisations such as our professional sports clubs to deliver summer camps; - a strong activity offer across our VCS network and community based facilities will be available; - all activities will be supported by a quality food offer working in partnership with school meals providers; - a robust marketing and communication plan to ensure families and young people are fully aware of what is on offer and how to engage; and - support for organisations to meet the DfE's minimum standards regarding healthy food and physical activities, safeguarding, insurance, and health and safety.
+- a strong activity offer across our VCS network and community based facilities will be available: - all activities will be supported by a quality food offer working in partnership with school meals providers; - a robust marketing and communication plan to ensure families and young people are fully aware of what is on offer and how to engage; and - support for organisations to meet the DfE's minimum standards regarding healthy food and physical activities, safeguarding, insurance, and health and safety.